arpitbbhayani/system-design-questions/image-service.md

 # Problem Statement

-Design an image service that takes care of serving images and uploading images.
-Assume that we do not have to optimize the image in any capacity, and simply take care of upload and serving.
+Design an image service that takes care of uploading, sering and optimizing images at scale of 5 million image upload every hour.
+The image optimization will be specific to the device requesting it.

 ![Relog Image Service](https://user-images.githubusercontent.com/4745789/139569887-2247a841-f78d-4546-a331-ec4d891f453a.png)